mvolkmann/blog/src/swift.md

 "Application", "Framework & Library", and "Other".
 Usually "App" under the "Application" category is the desired template.

+To open a file within a project in an editor pane, select File ...
+Open Quickly... (or press cmd-shift-o), enter part of the file name (at least three characters), and click the file within the list that appears.
+This also works with any kind of name including types, variables, functions, structs, classes, properties, and methods.

 Xcode provides great intellisense and code completion.
 For function calls, press tab after entering each argument to advance to the next argument.
-If the last argument is a closure, press enter to automatically turn it into a trailing closure.
+If the last argument is a closure, press return to automatically turn it into a trailing closure.

-To choose light or dark mode, select from the dropdown at Xcode ...
+To choose between light and dark mode, select from the dropdown at Xcode ...
 Preferences ...
 General ...
 Appearance.

 To choose a different theme, select Xcode ...
 Preferences ...
 Themes.